katyakoulak/sl-unity-tasks/README.md

 **Note!** Below is an example of a well-written metadata file for one of the existing tasks:
 <img src="imgs/maze_spec.png" width="400">

-#### 'CreateTask' Tab
-Once the task specification file is created, it must be placed in the **Assets/InfiniteCorridorTask/Tasks** directory.
+Once this JSON task specification file is created, it must be placed in the **Assets/InfiniteCorridorTask/Tasks** directory.

+#### Creating a Task

+Once the segment PREFAB files and the JSON task specification file are created, they can be used to create a **task PREFAB file**.

-To then create the task prefab, use the **CreateTask → New Task** command.
-This will open up a file window to select the metadata .json file.
-Once the file is selected, a secondary prompt will open to name and save the prefab.
-Once created, the prefab can be loaded and executed as any pre-created task that comes with the project (see below).
+To then create the task PREFAB, use the **CreateTask → New Task** command.
+This will open up a file window to select the metadata JSON file.
+Once the file is selected, a secondary prompt will open to name and save the task PREFAB.
+Once created, the task PREFAB can be loaded and executed as any pre-created task that comes with the project (see below).

 <img src="imgs/createTask.png" width="700">

 ### Loading Existing Tasks

 Each distribution of the project contains all tasks currently used in the Sun lab.
 To use an existing task, open the Unity project and follow these steps:
 1. Create a new scene by clicking File → New Scene.
 Instead of using the default scene template, select **ExperimentTemplate** as the template. **Note!** The first time this Unity project opens, it uses an empty scene.
    If prompted, do ***not*** save this empty scene.